How do robotic arms work? A comprehensive 2025 guide

 An introduction to robotic arms

 A robotic arm is a series of connected segments, rather than one solid arm.
 These segments are connected through "joints" or "axes".
 Each joint has a motor that acts like a muscle.
-The more joints or axes a robotic arm has, the more flexible it is.
+The more joints or axes a robotic arm has, the more flexible it is, as a general rule of thumb.

-One common type is the Six-Axis robotic arm, which looks and moves a lot like a human arm.
+• One common type is the six-axis robotic arm: It looks and moves a lot like a human arm.
 It has segments resembling a shoulder, elbow, and wrist.

-In the industrial world, robotic arms perform precise tasks.
-They have what is called a "work envelope", which is essentially their workspace.
+• In the industrial world, robotic arms perform precise jobs: They have what is called a "work envelope", which is essentially their workspace.

-But, robotic arms don't come pre-programmed with skills; they need to be taught.
-Typically, this is done through a controller and a "teaching pendant".
-Some robotic arms, like Collaborative robots, can be programmed by manually moving them.
+• Robotic arms don't come pre-programmed with skills; they need to be taught: Typically, this is done through a robotic arm controller and a "teaching pendant".
+Some robotic arms, like collaborative robots, can be programmed by manually moving them, or with drag-and-drop no-code programming.
+Robots by Standard Bots can ‘think’ for themselves.

-The mechanics of a robotic arm are like the movements of a human arm but with added flexibility.
+A robotic arm’s movement is like a human’s but with way more flexibility.
 These arms have parts that act like the shoulder, elbow, and wrist, working together to move and grab objects.

 1. Joints and actuators: These are the moving parts of the robot.
 Think of them as the robot's joints that can bend or turn.
 They are pushed or pulled by mechanisms called actuators, which can be powered by electricity, air (pneumatic), or liquids (hydraulic).